wangziqi2013/wangziqi2013.github.io/_posts/2019-11-09-easy-lock-free-indexing-in-nvm.markdown

 and one "dirty" bit is to indicate whether the value has not been flushed back to NVM.
 If none of the three bits is set, the value is considered to be non-dirty and non-descriptor, which can be accessed directly.
 Otherwise, we need to mask off these three bits, and act accordingly based on the type of the value, which we will describe below.

+The MWCAS operates in two stages.
+In the first stage, the thread initiating the MWCAS first allocates a descriptor from the pool, populates the descriptor with MWCAS entries, and persists the entry.
+The status word in the descriptor is initialized to "Undetermined".
+This needs to be done before the descriptor is linked to the data structure to avoid undefined recovery behavior if the system crashes right after it is linked.
+Then the thread enters first stage, during which it "locks" all target words in the descriptor in a manner similar to 2PL.
+The thread first sorts the addresses in the MWCAS descriptor, and then performs a "restricted double compare and single swap" (RDCSS) on the target word and the status word of the descriptor, with "old" in the entry as old value for the target word, and the pointer to the descriptor as "new" for the target word.
+The status word is only compared by the RDCSS but now swapped, and the value used for the comparison is the state constant, "Undetermined".